rsiyanwal/Machine-Learning-From-Scratch/Simple Linear Regression/Statistical Approach/README.md

 # Simple Linear Regression, Statistical Approach
 #### NOTE: This tutorial follows Chapter 12 of the book "Statistics for Management" by Levin, Rubin, Siddiqui and Rastogi

 We will start with a simple problem.
 Suppose you are in charge of an R&D facility of a company, you want to know if there is any relation between the budget of R&D per annum spent by the company and annual profit of the company.
 You have a feeling that there is a relationship but you don't know how to express it or how to prove it.
 Maybe even if there is any relation, __from where do you start investigating it?
 How do you know that you are approaching from the correct direction?
-How do you validate your approach?__ We will try to find the answers to these questions and for that let's have some data to work upon.
+How do you validate your approach? and can you predict the profit in upcoming years if you have the value of the budget for R&D?__ We will try to find the answers to these questions and for that let's have some data to work upon.

 | Year | Amount Spent on R&D | Annual Profit  |
 |------|------------|-------------|